 For its culture, its history, its food and its diversity, Istanbul is among my top 3 favourite cities.

-From the Roman Byzantium, the imperial Constantinople, the Ottoman centre to the vibrant Istanbul, this city is fascinating.
+From the Roman Byzantium, the imperial Constantinople, and the Ottoman centre to the vibrant Istanbul, this city is fascinating.

 Not confident travelling by yourself in Istanbul?
 Coming from Paris, I did not find Istanbul unsafe.
 Most attractions are very easy to find and people were welcoming and helpful, happy to practice English.
 But I understand some may be overwhelmed in a big city they’re not used to.
 If you’re a bit worried, take the stress-free option of joining a guided tour*.
 It will make the itinerary even more interesting to have comments from a guide!